-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (clevercarehealthplan.com) or call Customer Service and ask for the form.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.).
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (clevercarehealthplan.com) or call Member Services and ask for the form.

 Mail your request for payment for medical services, together with any bills or paid receipts, to us at this address: